praveek/launch.en/help/extension-dev/submit/overview.md

 ---
-title: Extension submission process overview
+title: Extension Submission Process Overview
-seo-title: Extension submission process overview
-description: Extension submission process overview
-seo-description: Extension submission process overview
+description: Learn the steps for submitting your Adobe Experience Launch extension from development to release.
 ---

 # Extension submission process overview